josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 (This is a reason I believe we're still underestimating the role of misinformation, propaganda, and outside influence in these outcomes.
 It's also a reason I still have hope; the election is lost, but our collective values still hold.
 But those are both other topics for another time.)

-So they go on, voting for the exact opposite of what they actually want, and in many cases, even against what's even good for them.
+So they go on, voting for the exact opposite of what they actually want, and in many cases, even against what's good for them.
 Because that's what they see as winning, and their version of winning is the only thing they care about.

 Never mind the rules.
 Nothing is sacred.
 Nothing is shared.